We all have our own set of core values in life. Work hard. Be loyal. Don’t lie. Have a positive attitude…

 After dropping out of high school, I got a job and immediately started building an emergency fund.

-At 19, I opened my first retirement account, after graduating college.
+At 19, I opened my first retirement account, after graduating from college.

 Over the past 10 years, the amount of money I’ve contributed has changed depending on where I worked.